 When do stamps expire?

-At the moment, you can still use the old stamps without a barcode.
-However, after the deadline of January 31 these will no longer be valid and you will only be able to send post with the new barcoded stamps.
+Now the deadline has passed you will only be able to send post with the new barcoded stamps.

 Any post sent with non-barcoded stamps after the expiry date will be treated as if there is insufficient postage on the item, which usually means the recipient will have to pay a fee to receive the item.
 Current insufficient postage fees stand at £1.50 for letters and large letters.